nautechsystems/nautilus_trader/docs/developer_guide/coding_standards.md

 We welcome all feedback on where the codebase departs from PEP-8 for no apparent reason.

 ### Docstrings

 The [NumPy docstring spec](https://numpydoc.readthedocs.io/en/latest/format.html) is used throughout the codebase.
 This needs to be adhered to consistently to ensure the docs build correctly.

 ### Flake8

 [Flake8](https://github.com/pycqa/flake8) is utilized to lint the codebase.
 Current ignores can be found in the top-level `pre-commit-config.yaml`, with the justifications also commented.

 ### Commit messages

 Here are some guidelines for the style of your commit messages:

 1. Limit subject titles to 50 characters or fewer.
-Capitalize subject line; use imperative voice; and do not end with period.
+Capitalize subject line and do not end with period.

 2. Use 'imperative voice', i.e. the message should describe what the commit will do if applied.